zgutterm/IBMThink2019/3-OpenShiftDeployment/README.md

-Here you create a new MySQL pod, using the `openshift/mysql` ImageStream, which provides a base MySQL container image which is then customized when the container starts up using the `MYSQL_USER`, `MYSQL_PASSWORD`, and `MYSQL_DATABASE` environment variables supported by the container image referenced by the `openshift/mysql` ImageStream.
+Here you create a new MySQL pod, using the `openshift/mysql` ImageStream, which provides a base MySQL container image which is then customized when the container starts up using the `MYSQL_USER`, `MYSQL_PASSWORD`, and `MYSQL_DATABASE` environment variables supported by the container image that is referenced by the `openshift/mysql` ImageStream.

 2. Make sure your pod is running using the `oc get pods -w` command: